GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 ## Motion Planner

 The goal of the motion planner is to counteract the overall drift of the system that accumulates over time, to prevent the bird from violating the constraints of the room.
+It basically emulates a *throw* back towards the center if the bird strays too far from the center / too close to the walls.
-This switches the behaviour over longer time horizons, since experiments with reactive approaches did not give good results.
+It works by switching the behaviour over long time horizons, since experiments with reactive approaches did not give good results.
 This also relies on a special elliptical manifold which functions as mixture of the target circle and cuboidal constraints of the drone cage.
-This aproach does not have a strong theoretical motivation, although a blending objective-based controller that emulates the functionality of this motion planner might make it a less contrived approach which could be used in other systems.
+This aproach does not have a strong theoretical motivation, although a blending objective-based controller that mimics the functionality of this motion planner might be a less contrived and a more general approach.
 The tunable parameters for this are:
 - The center and dimensions of the ellipse
+- The center and radius of the target circle
 - The range about the tangent for the heading vector

 The pseudocode for the motion planner is:
 ```
 START